Vectorial engineering of second-harmonic generation in silicon-based waveguides integrated with 2D materials: Abstract

 \section{Abstract}

-Integrating 2D materials into on-chip photonic devices holds significant potential for nonlinear frequency conversion across various applications.
-The lack of inversion symmetry in monolayers of transition metal dichalcogenides (TMD), such as MoS$_2$ and WS$_2$, is particularly attractive for enabling nonlinear phenomena based on $\chi^{(2)}$ in silicon photonic devices incorporated with these materials.
-Previous studies have demonstrated second-order nonlinearities in on-chip silicon-based devices integrated with transition metal dichalcogenides (TMDs).
-However, they have largely overlooked the nonlinear modal interaction that considers both the tensorial nature of the TMD's second-order susceptibility and the full vectorial nature of the electromagnetic fields.
+Integrating 2D materials onto on-chip photonic devices holds significant potential for nonlinear frequency conversion across various applications.
+The lack of inversion symmetry in monolayers of transition metal dichalcogenides (TMDs), e.g., MoS$_2$, is particularly attractive for enabling nonlinear phenomena based on $\chi^{(2)}$ in silicon-based photonic devices incorporated with these materials, which has been previously demonstrated.
+However, reports have largely overlooked the need to consider, in the nonlinear modal interaction, both the tensorial nature of the TMD's second-order susceptibility and the full vectorial nature of the electromagnetic fields.
 In this work, we investigate second-harmonic generation (SHG) in silicon nitride (SiN) waveguides integrated with a monolayer of MoS$_2$.
-We experimentally observed an enhancement in second-harmonic generation (SHG) in MoS$_2$-loaded waveguides compared to those without the monolayer.
-Notably, this enhancement occurred even when the primary electric field component of the pump and/or signal mode was orthogonal to the TMD plane, highlighting co- and cross-polarized SHG interactions.
+We experimentally observed an enhancement in SHG in MoS$_2$-loaded waveguides compared to those without the monolayer.
+Notably, this enhancement occurred even when the dominant electric field component of the pump and/or signal mode was orthogonal to the TMD plane, highlighting co- and cross-polarized SHG interactions.
 This phenomenon cannot be predicted by the traditionally used scalar models.
-In addition, we provide important guidelines for the design of MoS$_2$-loaded waveguides, taking into account phase-matching, interaction length and the MoS$_2$ crystal orientation with respect to the waveguide axis.
+By taking into account the full vectorial and tensorial natures of the problem, we then designed a waveguide in which a TE pump mode is phase-matched to a TM second-harmonic mode.
+With a single 110-µm-long MoS$_2$ flake, we experimentally achieved $14\times$ frequency conversion enhancement relative to the non-phase-matched case and $220\times$ enhancement relative to free-space (normal-incidence) excitation.
+Our work, thus, introduces fundamental guidelines for the design and optimization of nonlinear silicon-photonic devices based on 2D-material hybrid integration.
+These guidelines are material independent and may lead to significant further conversion efficiency enhancement.